cpjobling/EG-247-Resources/week7/ft1.md

 Systems](http://site.ebrary.com/lib/swansea/docDetail.action?docID=10228195)
 from the **Recommended Reading List**.

+## Agenda

+* Fourier Transform as the Limit of a Fourier Series
+* Doing the Maths
+* The Fourier Transform
+* Properties of the Fourier Transform
+* Some Examples
+* Computing Fourier Transforms in Matlab

+#  Fourier Transform as the Limit of a Fourier Series

 ##  Fourier Transform as the Limit of a Fourier Series

 We start by considering the pulse train that we used in the last lecture and